microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 }
 ```

-### Support for Auto-completion and Validation of Job Configuration File
-Please add ```"$schema": "https://raw.githubusercontent.com/Azure/BatchAI/master/schemas/2017-09-01-preview/job.json",``` into your job configuration file as shown above to enable auto-completion (IntelliSense) and validation in your editor.

-Note.
-Visual Studio Code has a perfect support for json validation and auto-completion enabled by default, other editors may require you to enable this feature or install additional modules.

 ### Number of Nodes to Run the Job

 You need to specify number of nodes required to run your job using `nodeCount` attribute.
 Batch AI will take care of
 setting up required environment to run a distributed job if this value greater than 1.

 The job will start execution when required number of compute nodes become available in the cluster.

 ### Framework Specific Settings

 Batch AI supports multiple frameworks (CNTK, Caffe, Caffe2, TensorFlow, etc).
 The best way to get familiar with framework
 specific arguments required for running single GPU and distributed training jobs is to explore recipes available on
 [Azure/BatchAI github](https://github.com/Azure/BatchAI/tree/master/recipes).
 You can use job's configuration described